 You may wonder how we managed to find her on social media without personal identifying information being exchanged.
 I’ll give you a definite hint.
 The social worker at the adoption agency we went through was retiring.
 On our son’s first birthday, his maternal birth family sent cards and stuffed animals through the agency.
 The social worker chose to ignore the cards, and they were all signed with the full names of the birth family.
 Was it an accident, or did she do this on purpose?
 We’ll never know, but I suspect as an advocate for open adoption, she did this intentionally.
 She did not share our personal information with his birth mother, thankfully.
 It worked out for the best in the end.

 With a closed adoption, there is no contact during the pregnancy or after birth, and there is no ongoing communication.
 If the state is an open adoption state, the adoptee can track down information about his birth family when he becomes an adult.
-An adoption search on the part of the adoptee can be a frustrating journey with states that only provide nonidentifying information.
-But if it is the birth family’s intention to have no contact with the child in the future, this is the way to go.
-If it is the adoptive family’s intention to not have contact with the birth parents, this would also be the way to accomplish that.
+An adoption search on the part of the adoptee can be a frustrating journey with states that only provide non-identifying information.
+But if the birth family intends to have no contact with the child in the future, this is the way to go.
+If the adoptive family intends to not have contact with the birth parents, this would also be the way to accomplish that.

 No one can say which way is the best or right way to go.
 There are advantages and disadvantages to either side.
 Each person must make her or his own informed decision.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.